Frequently asked questions

 medical scribe, research technician, lab-based researcher volunteering

-at marathons, blood donor clinics, fundraising for medical causes,
+at marathons, blood donor clinics, and other

 non-medical work in waiting room or other medical setting.